deNBI/cloud-user-docs/wiki/simple_vm/customization.md

 [JupyterLab](#jupyterlab), [RStudio](#rstudio), [Apache Guacamole](#apache-guacamole) or [Theia IDE](#theiaide).
 In the future, you may find more research environments added.<br>

+???+ info "Use with Anti-Virus Software"
+    In some situations, anti-virus sofware may cause you to experience connection problems with browser-based research environments.
+    If you experience difficulties connecting, it is advisable to check whether your anti-virus software may be blocking the connection.

 ### Select a research environment

 ![resenv_pre_build_images](./img/customization/resenv_images.png)